leftfield-geospatial/homonim/docs/background.rst

 ``homonim`` uses spatially varying localised *models* to describe the surface reflectance relationship between *source* and *reference*.
 These *models* are fitted at each pixel location, inside a small *kernel* (window), using a fast DFT approach.
 After fitting, ``homonim`` produces the *corrected* image by applying the models to the *source* (i.e. "fusing" the *source* with the *reference*).

 From the user perspective, the *kernel shape* (pixel dimensions) and *model* are the main parameters for configuring *fusion*.
+They can be specified with the :option:`--model <homonim-fuse --model>` and :option:`--kernel-shape <homonim-fuse --kernel-shape>` via the command line; or with the corresponding arguments in the :meth:`homonim.RasterFuse.process` API.
 When not specified, ``homonim`` uses default values that will provide reasonable results for most use cases.

 More details on the theoretical basis for the method can be found in the `paper <https://raw.githubusercontent.com/dugalh/homonim/main/docs/radiometric_homogenisation_preprint.pdf>`_.